Trap Grounds: Overview

 The site is to the east of the railway line and the Burgess Field Nature Park, to the west of the Oxford Canal and Hayfield Road in North Oxford, south of Frenchay Road and the Waterways housing estate, and north of SS Philip and James' Church of England Primary School and Aristotle Lane.
-Further to the west is Port Meadow and the River Thames.
-Further to the north is a Site of Special Scientific Interest (SSSI), Hook Meadow and The Trap Grounds.
-Also close by are the separately organized Trap Ground Allotments.
-The original Trap Grounds were much more extensive, including Burgess Field, but the present site is now largely surrounded by built-up suburbs of Oxford.
+Further to the west are Port Meadow and the River Thames.
+Further to the north is a Site of Special Scientific Interest (SSSI), Hook Meadow, and the Trap Grounds.
+Also close by are the separately organized trap ground allotments.
+The original trap grounds were much more extensive, including Burgess Field, but the present site is now largely surrounded by built-up suburbs of Oxford.

-The area is on a reclaimed rubbish dump site and is approximately 3.8 ha in size.
-The site consists of woodland, reed beds, ponds, some grass areas, and paths including a boardwalk.
+The area is on a reclaimed trash dump site and is approximately 3.8 ha in size.
+The site consists of woodland, reed beds, ponds, some grassy areas, and paths, including a boardwalk.
 There is a single point of entry to the site immediately to the south of Frenchay Road Bridge on the canal.
 Wildlife on the site includes slow worms.

 History

 In 2002, there was a public inquiry about converting the Trap Grounds, which was owned by the city council of Oxford at the time, to a town green.
-This inquiry would have made the Trap grounds open and accessible for public use.
+This inquiry would have made the trap grounds open and accessible for public use.
 In 2003, a court considered another bid for the Trap Grounds to become a town green, this time as a preamble for a bid to develop the land into housing units.
-Later during 2005–06, a case involving Oxfordshire County Council and Oxford City Council to decide the future of the Trap Grounds was decided in the House of Lords.
-In 2007, Catherine Robinson of The Friends of The Trap Grounds, was awarded the Campaign to Protect Rural England's top honour for protecting the Trap Grounds from development.
+Later in 2005–06, a case involving Oxfordshire County Council and Oxford City Council to decide the future of the Trap Grounds was decided in the House of Lords.
+In 2007, Catherine Robinson of The Friends of the Trap Grounds was awarded the Campaign to Protect Rural England's top honor for protecting the Trap Grounds from development.
 In 2010, a new walkway was created on the site.
-In 2012, there was discussion on how much access there should be to the site.
+In 2012, there was a discussion on how much access there should be to the site.

-The Friends of The Trap Grounds
+The Friends of the Trap Grounds

-The Friends of The Trap Grounds is a volunteer organization that helps to maintain the Trap Grounds.
+The Friends of the Trap Grounds is a volunteer organization that helps to maintain the Trap Grounds.